-- 12. Under section 388(3), the following companies are exempted from preparation of a business review which complies with Schedule 5: - (a) the company falls within the reporting exemption for the financial year1; or - (b) the company is a wholly owned subsidiary of another body corporate2 inat the end of the financial year^{2a}; or - (c) the company is a private company3 that does not fall within the reporting exemption for the financial year, and a special resolution (as defined in section 564 of the CO) is passed by the members to the effect that the company is not to prepare a business review required by Schedule 5 for the financial year. - 13.
+- 12. Under section 388(3), the following companies are exempted from preparation of a business review which complies with Schedule 5: - (a) the company falls within the reporting exemption for the financial year; or - (b) the company is a wholly owned subsidiary of another body corporate in the financial year; or - (c) the company is a private company that does not fall within the reporting exemption for the financial year, and a special resolution (as defined in section 564 of the CO) is passed by the members to the effect that the company is not to prepare a business review required by Schedule 5 for the financial year. - 13.
 In accordance with section 358(1) of the CO, section 388 of the CO applies in relation to a financial year beginning on or after the commencement date of that section i.e. it applies to financial years beginning on or after 3 March 2014.